Advanced vs Qualified Electronic Signatures: What is the Difference?

 More advanced digital signatures include AES and QES, with different strengths and weaknesses.

-The Advanced Electronic Signature (AES), unlike an SES, guarantees the authenticity and integrity of a signed document.
 An AES provides a more robust approach to electronic signatures by incorporating additional key security protocols.
 Under the measures stipulated by eIDAS, an AES must be uniquely linked to the individual and capable of identifying the signatory.
 In addition, the form being used must be tied to the signature data to ensure any changes are detectable.

 These requirements are most commonly met when using Public Key Infrastructure (PKI) technology.
 Digital signatures that use PKI technology qualify for the AES standard as defined by eIDAS.
 The documents that may require an AES include employment contracts, bank documents and One-Time Passwords sent via text or email for login verification.